David-Else/cpv-convert-and-proxy-video/README.md

 in video editing software.

-- Losslessly converts video files to the .mkv container for compatibility with video editing software.
+- Losslessly converts video files to the .mkv container for compatibility with video editing software

-- Additionally creates lower resolution proxy files to use for editing to save CPU for replacement on final render.
+- Optionally creates lower resolution proxy files for editing to save CPU (for replacement on final render)

 Some video editing software does not like certain file formats (like .MTS), and often you need to create much lower resolution versions of your source video to be able to edit without the CPU overloading.

-Some software automatically generates these 'proxy' files, and others, like Reaper, does not.
+If your software does not support making proxy files then you need to create them yourself and manually replace them for the final render.
+The new version of Blender 2.8 will do this for you automatically https://www.youtube.com/watch?v=NRhTiFAHL1k, but you might not be lucky enough to be using that :)

 Tested for use in [Reaper](https://www.reaper.fm/) using FFmpeg as video decoder.